 As Jim points out, just because we don’t all have five-acre food forests doesn’t mean we can’t move forward with our sustainability or permaculture visions.
 We have to work with what we’ve got, where we’re at.
 We can still teach classes locally and be a source of knowledge and inspiration to those around us.
 We can find ways to create community gardens, and build in more sustainable community systems like group composting or harvest sharing.
 We can always be taking steps forward, no matter our situation.
 In fact, some of the most mind-opening I’ve seen has been in suburban environments where they didn’t think they were allowed to create food on their property.
 You can always be an inspiration for change.

 So get out there and make those visions happen!
-If you’d like to join in on the global permaculture conversation, hop in to our Slack community!
+If you’d like to join in on the global permaculture conversation, hop in to our Community!

 After subscribing here make sure you check your email and confirm that you really want to be a part of the amazingness coming to your inbox weekly as each podcast goes live.